ArnoldDP/OStim-Community-Modlist/README.md

 ### UX

+Basically just gave it my best attempt to add modern QOL and UI elements.

  * Camera

 True directional movement and Smoothcam are used to make third person gameplay feel a bit more modern.
 I included a few smoothcam presets, but theres hundreds that you can download off of Nexus if you dont like the prepackaged ones (or you can just turn off smoothcam in the MCM).
 First person is handled by Improved Camera.
 It comes with an optional configuration for clippingless fpv OStim scenes